 Des Moines Civic Center (221 Walnut Street, Des Moines, IA)

-For five years, the Des Moines Symphony’s guest conductor program has attracted an impressive slate of prestigious musical leaders from the United States and abroad.
-Now at the invitation of Joseph Giunta, the Des Moines Symphony welcomes celebrated conductor John Nelson to lead the Orchestra in a program that features the Des Moines debut of Israeli pianist Roman Rabinovich.
+Celebrated conductor Gerard Schwarz has led many of the world’s greatest orchestras and opera companies.
+He was the first American to become Musical America’s Conductor of the Year, and he has received 14 Grammy Award nominations and six Emmy Awards.
+Now at the invitation of Joseph Giunta, Maestro Schwarz makes his triumphant return to Des Moines to lead the Orchestra in a program that features Israeli pianist Roman Rabinovich.
 You’ll hear Bernstein’s witty Divertimento, a celebration of American dance dedicated to the Boston Symphony, and Schumann’s expressive Symphony No. 2.
 But first, Rabinovich’s bravura performance of Prokofiev’s jazz-infused, lyrical Third Piano Concerto will take your breath away.

-Tickets: Single tickets are $15-$68 and will be available through Des Moines Performing Arts beginning August 1.
+Tickets: Single tickets are $15-$68 and are available through Des Moines Performing Arts.
 Please note single ticket prices are subject to a $5 increase on the day of the concert, excluding student rush tickets.